 Our last night dining in Calgary was celebrated in the East Village on the rooftop patio of charbar.
 Here we devoured four different types of tacos and a platter of nachos.
 The food came family style and we quickly inhaled it all.
 The food was fantastic, the service was impeccable, the atmosphere was lovely and our view from the rooftop was of the river, but the most impressive thing about charbar is the collaboration they have within the Simmons Building.

 A community gathering place and historic landmark, the Simmons Building is now home to charbar, Phil & Sebastian Coffee Roasters and Sidewalk Citizen Bakery.
 The three businesses provide one another with products and partner to bring the city a central location for all their culinary needs.
 I saw this type of community building and collusion throughout Calgary and it was a fitting way to end the press tour.

-It was time to go home when I realized that I had been presented with so many incredible menu choices during my visit that I neglected to order a steak!
+It was time to go home when I realized that I had I neglected to order a steak!
 I couldn’t leave Alberta without enjoying at least one steak, so I found a Chili’s at the airport, ensured they served Alberta Beef, and fulfilled my steak yearning before I flew home.